Viber/viber-bot-node/README.md

 | userProfile | [`UserProfile`](#UserProfile) |
 | onFinish | [`ConversationStartedOnFinishCallback`](#ConversationStartedOnFinishCallback) |

+Conversation started event fires when a user opens a conversation with the PA for the first time (no conversation history with the PA), or when the conversation is opened using a deep link (see [deep link](https://developers.viber.com/tools/deep-links/index.html) section for more information).

+This event is **not** considered a subscribe event and doesn't allow the PA to send messages to the user; however, it will allow sending one "welcome message" to the user.

-*Note*: `onConversationStarted` event happens once when A Viber client opens the conversation with your bot for the first time.
+**Note:** `onConversationStarted` event happens once when A Viber client opens the conversation with your bot for the first time.
 Callback accepts `null` and [`MessageObject`](#MessageObject) only.
 Otherwise, an exception is thrown.

 <a name="ConversationStartedOnFinishCallback"></a>
 ##### ConversationStartedOnFinishCallback: `function (responseMessage, optionalTrackingData) {}`